 - Tutorial.janet is an interactive tutorial implemented as a single config file.
 (Download)

-- Example-config.janet contains some practical config suitable for daily use.
+- Example-config.janet contains comprehensive practical config suitable for daily use.
 (Download)

-To try out either of them, just download the file, then drag-n-drop it to jwno.exe
+To try out any of them, just download the file, then drag-n-drop it to jwno.exe.
+I recommend going through the tutorial first, before trying out example-config.janet or minimal-config.janet.